wintvelt/sst-test/README.md

 # Serverless microservice setup

 This project was bootstrapped with [Create Serverless Stack](https://docs.serverless-stack.com/packages/create-serverless-stack).
-Quite heavily adapted though, for personal microservice setup on AWS.
+Quite heavily adapted though, for personal microservice setup on AWS with github actions CI/CD.

 The general idea is that a microservice
 - exposes an API (AWS API Gateway and Lambda) on various routes